KasparEtter/ef1p/pages/email/email.md

   Personally, I like to think of `TLSA` as Transport Layer Security Anchor.)
   Letting the service providers configure the necessary `TLSA` records at their domains has [some advantages](#tlsa-record-location).
-  The `TLSA` records can only be trusted, though, if the DNS records are authenticated with DNSSEC both in the zone of the customer and in the zone of the service provider.
+  However, the `TLSA` records can be trusted only if the DNS records are authenticated with DNSSEC both in the zone of the customer and in the zone of the service provider.
   If the reply to the `MX`, `SRV`, or `CNAME` query can be spoofed by an attacker, the attacker can pose as the legitimate service provider to unsuspecting clients.